aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/vscode-container.md

 ## Customize your container

-Once you run your first AVD demo, you may want to not use volatile storage or install you own repositories.
+Once you run your first AVD demo, you may want to not use non-volatile storage or install your own repositories.

 ### Mount your local folder

-First option is to mount one of your local folder to save your work from your container.
+The first option is to mount one of your local folder to save your work from your container.
 Considering your local folder is empty, you can add this line to your docker CLI:

 ```bash
 -v ${PWD}/:/home/avd/arista-ansible